linhhktran/stress-factor/README.md

 ```
 ![](images/chi_square.jpg)

-All factors are related to `stress_level`, all are significantly associated with stress levels. --> use all of them in logistic regression.
+All factors are related to `stress_level`, and all are significantly associated with stress levels. --> use all of them in logistic regression.

 ---